nuanalytics/kylenpayne.github.io/about.md

 # Thanks for visiting,

-on these pages, you will find my [resume](http://kylenpayne.io/resume.pdf "Resume")
+on these pages, you will find my [resume](http://kylenpayne.io/resume.pdf "Resume"), things that I find interesting, or information about what I'm working on at the time.